 Huperzine-A Medical Uses

-As a purified extract, Huperzine-A is used in Traditional Chinese Medicine to treat a variety of ailments that include bruises, strains, blood circulation, brain functions, schizophrenia, and myasthenia gravis.
+As a purified extract, Huperzine-A is used in Traditional Chinese Medicine to treat various ailments including bruises, strains, poor blood circulation, decreased brain function, schizophrenia, and myasthenia gravis.

-As a dietary supplement, Huperzine-A is used as an aid to help with problems with learning deficiencies and age-related memory losses.
-It is used to promote new neural stem cells in the hippocampus.
-Every human being has one hippocampus on each side of the brain.
-The function of the hippocampi is to consolidate long and short term memories and navigational recall skills.
-Hippocampus is a name derived from two Greek words meaning horse and sea monster.
+As a dietary supplement, Huperzine-A is used as an aid to help with problems such as learning deficiencies and age-related memory loss.
+It is used to promote new neural stem cell production in a part of the brain called the hippocampi, which consists of two parts: one on each side of the brain.
+The function of the hippocampi is to consolidate long and short term memories and recollection skills.

-Huperzine-A is used for boosting memories and for improving cognitive neuroplasticity.
-It is used to enhance neurons in the formation of new connections that make it easier to learn and retain detailed information.
+Huperzine-A is used to enhance memory and to improve cognitive neuroplasticity.
+It is used to enhance the formation of new neuron connections, which in turn make it easier to learn and retain detailed information.
 With long term use, Huperzine-A has the potential to maintain and support healthy brain activity.

 Proven Huperzine-A Benefits